iffiX/machin/docs/source/advance/algorithm_model_requirements.rst

 DDPG, DDPGPer, HDDPG, TD3
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 For :class:`.DDPG`, :class:`.DDPGPer`, :class:`.HDDPG`, :class:`.TD3`, Machin
-expects multiple actor and critic networks,
+expects multiple actor and critic networks.
+The actor network should accept one or more state tensors of shape ``[batch_size, ...]``